MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureDisableUpdateOnStartupWithoutEngine

-Indicates whether to initiate definition updates even if no antimalware engine is present.
+Specifies whether to initiate definition updates even if no antimalware engine is present.
+Valid values are:

-If you specify a value of $True or do not specify a value, Windows Defender does not initiate definition updates on startup.
+- $true: Windows Defender does not initiate definition updates on startup.
+This is the default value
-If you specify a value of $False, and if no antimalware engine is present, Windows Defender initiates definition updates on startup.
+- $false: If no antimalware engine is present, Windows Defender initiates definition updates on startup.

 ```yaml
 Type: Boolean